DIY - Benchtop CNC

 What a difference!

-I can now cut 1/16" balsa in a single pass at nearly 6 times the speed over the old laser and at 50% power!
+I can now cut 1/16" plywood in a single pass at nearly 6 times the speed over the old laser and at 50% power!
 I can also report it will cut 1/4" (6.3mm) balsa easily in a single pass!!

 Thicker.jpg